varsy/docker-centos6-nrpe/README.md

 docker run -v /path/to/your/conf:/conf varsy/centos6-nrpe
 ```

+You could add external nagios plugins.
+Put it to `conf/plugins/` folder and mount it into `/conf` as usual.

 If you want to change `allowed_hosts` directive: provide the env variable ALLOWEDHOSTS to your container like that:
 ```
 -e ALLOWEDHOSTS=127.0.0.1,x.x.x.x,y.y.y.y